QuickBooks Blog

 • Ending inventory is the remaining product you have at the end of the period.

 The cost of goods sold equation allows you to determine how much you spent on manufacturing the goods you sold.
-By simply subtracting the costs of goods sold from revenues, you’ll determine your gross profit.
+You can determine your gross profit by subtracting the costs of goods sold from revenues.

 8. Retained earnings equation